Platform Debugger

 - Follow these steps to configure OpenTelemetry

-ℹ️ The Platform Debugger and System Auto-Documentation both leverage OpenTelemetry.
+ℹ️ The Platform Debugger and Auto-Documentation both leverage OpenTelemetry.
 That’s why they share a set up window.

-Once you click “Confirm”, we will proceed with the Multiplayer OTel integration and start adding backend data (e.g. traces and logs) to your Platform Debugger sessions.
+Once you click “Confirm”, we will proceed with the Multiplayer OpenTelemetry integration and start adding backend data (e.g. traces and logs) to your Platform Debugger sessions.
 Please note that if you close the set up window before finishing the set up, new OTel tokens will be generated when you re-open it.

-Platform Debugger Main Functionalities
+Main Functionalities

 These are the main functionalities in Platform Debugger: